 Earth Resources.
 Earth resources, including sand, gravel and stone, are important resources particularly for use in construction and road maintenance.
-Mapped soil data from the NRCS shows limited potential for sand and gravel extraction in the Town and one mapped quarry in the area where there is sand and gravel potential.
-The Town of South Hero acquires sand and gravel from XXXX.
-Given the limited potential in town, the likelihood of finding suitable property for a municipal sand/gravel quarry is not favorable unless the Town looks outside its borders.
+Mapped soil data from the NRCS shows limited potential for sand and gravel extraction in the Town.

+There is one mapped quarry in the area where there is sand and gravel potential.
+The Town of South Hero acquires sand and gravel from Highgate, gravel from North Hero, and salt is sourced from Barrett's Inc. Given the limited potential in town, the likelihood of finding suitable property for a municipal sand/gravel quarry is not favorable unless the Town looks outside its borders.
 Despite this limited potential, it is important to ensure that any quarry, public or private, is properly designed, engineered and managed.
-Zoning standards should include performance standards for extraction, noise, dust, hauling, reclamation and bonding minimize impacts to neighbors and insure proper reclamation at end of life.
+Zoning standards shall include performance standards for extraction, noise, dust, hauling, reclamation and bonding to minimize impacts to neighbors.
+Proper end of life reclamation shall also be required.